Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 -------------

-The Encounter ends the same Round that all Key Issues become *controlled*--though they do not need to be under control all by the same *side.*
+The Encounter ends the same Round that all Key Issues become *controlled*—though they do not need to be under control all by the same *side.*

-If a Goal's Key Issues are completely controlled by one side--they will achieve their Goal.
+If a Goal’s Key Issues are completely controlled by one side--they will achieve their Goal.

-A Goal with split Key Issue control will find they have a *partial* victory--they do not get the full Goal they wanted, but they do not get nothing at all.
+A Goal with split Key Issue control will find they have a *partial* victory—they do not get the full Goal they wanted, but they do not get nothing at all.

-When weighing a Partial Victory, the Storyteller should lean heavily into the uncontrolled Key Issues--why will this bring trouble to them?
+When weighing a Partial Victory, the Storyteller should lean heavily into the uncontrolled Key Issues—why will this bring trouble to them?
 Perhaps they get what they want, but only at a certain cost?

 <table>